 Config-as-code enables Compass to be the single source of truth for your component management because your YAML files will automatically sync with Compass when updates are made to a component’s data.
-Learn more about managing components via config-as-code.
+Learn more about managing components via config-as-code

-Check out the Readiness scorecard under Settings to get an idea of how a scorecard can help build organizational best practices.
+Check out the Readiness scorecard under Health to get an idea of how a scorecard can help build organizational best practices.
 This scorecard is used for preparing services to be tracked in a production environment.
 You can edit this scorecard to address your specific readiness requirements for service components or create new scorecards.

 Custom scorecards enable you to: